karpetrosyan/hishel/docs/userguide.md

 ## Clients and Transports

-There are two ways to make the httpx library cacheable when working with it.
+There are three ways to make the httpx library cacheable when working with it.

 - Use the class provided by `Hishel` to completely replace `HTTPX's Client`.
 - Simply use your existing httpx client along with `Hishel's transports`.
+- Mock the httpx classes using the `hishel.install_cache` function.

 It is always advised to use the second option because it is more reliable and adaptable.

+!!! warning
+    Use the `hishel.install_cache` function only for experiments, and do not rely on the functionality provided by `hishel.install_cache`.

 ### Using the Clients